-After the pre-hearing conference, the hearing officer will transmit notices of attendance to any College associate (including administrator, faculty, or staff) or student whose attendance is requested at the hearing as a witness.
+After the pre-hearing conference, the hearing officer will transmit notices of attendance to any College associate or student whose attendance is requested at the hearing as a witness.
 The notice will advise the subject of the specified date and time of the hearing and advise the subject to contact the hearing officer immediately if there is a material and unavoidable conflict.